Greed (game show): Greed: Million Dollar Moment

 In February 2000, eight previous Greed contestants were brought back for a "Million Dollar Moment" at the end of each of four episodes.
 The contestants were all players who had gotten close to the $2,000,000 jackpot question.
 Two contestants faced off with a Terminator-style sudden-death question, and the winner was given a $1,000,000 question with eight possible choices.
 The contestant had up to 30 seconds to study the question, then 10 seconds to lock in the four correct answers to win the money.
 Correct answers were revealed one at a time (as on the jackpot question, no buyout was offered after the third correct answer), and if all four were correct, the contestant won an additional $1,000,000.

 Curtis Warren became Greeds only Million Dollar Moment winner when he successfully answered a question about movies based on television shows on the episode that aired on February 11, 2000.
 Warren was the program's biggest winner with $1,410,000 and briefly held the title of biggest U.S. game show winner in history; combined with an earlier six-figure winning streak on Sale of the Century in 1986 and an appearance on Win Ben Stein's Money, his total game show winnings stood at $1,546,988.
 Warren's record was broken shortly thereafter by David Legler, who won $1,765,000 on Twenty-One.
 He has since been surpassed by others, including Jeopardy! champions Ken Jennings, Brad Rutter, and James Holzhauer.

 Super Greed

 From April 28 to May 19, 2000, the show was known as Super Greed.
 The qualifying question was eliminated, and the values for the top three questions were doubled, making the eighth question worth a potential $4,000,000.
-The cash buyout on the sixth question ($1,000,000) was increased to $100,000, and any team that got this question right and continued past it was guaranteed a separate $200,000 regardless of the outcome of the game.
+The cash buyout on the sixth question ($1,000,000) was increased to $100,000, and any team that got this question right and continued past it was guaranteed to receive $200,000 (independent of any Terminator winnings) regardless of the outcome of the game.
+In addition, the value of the individual buyout on the seventh question ($2,000,000) was increased to $150,000, first by offering $75,000 cash in addition to the luxury automobile, then later by offering the entire amount in cash.
 During this period, Phyllis Harris served as captain of a team that answered seven questions correctly and shared a $2,000,000 prize, though she and her teammates elected to leave the game before attempting the final $4,000,000 question.